Home and Garden in Persian

 - Fin Garden in Kashan

-The fourfold design, inspired by the concept of Chahar Bagh (چهار باغ), divides the garden into four sections with water channels in between, symbolizing the four elements: earth, water, air, and fire.
+The fourfold layout, known as Chahar Bagh (چهار باغ), divides the garden into four sections with water channels symbolizing earth, water, air, and fire.

 - خانه (Khāneh) – Home